 Compensation for Pain and Suffering

-Compensation for all mental and physical suffering you experience because of your vehicle accident can be recovered.
+Compensation for the pain and mental anguish that you experience because of your vehicle accident can be recovered.

 Compensation for Lost Income